Azure/cloud-scale-data-for-devs-guide/docs/change-feed-concepts.md

 ## Delete strategy with the change feed

 Inserts and updates appear in the change feed.
-However, if you delete an item from a collection that doesn't get captured by the change feed.
+However, if you delete an item from a collection that isn't captured by the change feed.
 The way to capture deletes is two-fold:

-- Enable Time to Live on the collection.
-Time to Live enables you to set expiration times on documents.
-See this article on [configure time to live in Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/sql/how-to-time-to-live?tabs=dotnetv2%2Cjavav4).
+- Enable Time to Live on the collection, which enables you to set expiration times on documents.
+View [configure time to live in Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/sql/how-to-time-to-live?tabs=dotnetv2%2Cjavav4) for more information.

 - Use the ttl property of an item to mark it for deletion.